ParadigmFoundation/kosu-monorepo/packages/go-kosu/docs/usage.md

 ### System requirements

-The `go-kosu` binaries themselves currently support bit linux or darwin (macOS) architectures.
+The `go-kosu` binaries themselves currently support 64-bit linux or darwin (macOS) architectures.
 Linux (or linux via Docker) is recommended for validators and mission-critical full nodes.
 Support for Windows or 32-bit architectures is not guaranteed.

 The below specifications do _not_ include recommended resources for a local full Ethereum node.
 A separate host machine should be used for the Ethereum client process and RPC server.